tsai810417/coding-challenge/web.md

 It refers to the constraint that server responses should be labelled as either cacheable or non-cacheable.
 Caching occurs when the client stores previous responses it received from the server, so when the data is needed again, it can save a trip over the network by using the cached data.
 The ability to cache is made possible by the interface constraint of "self-descriptive messages".

 ##### Layered system
+It refers to the fact that there can be more components than just servers and clients.
+This means there can be more than one layer in the system.
+However, each component is constrained to only see and interact with the very next layer.

 ##### Code on demand